unlink2/qc/README.md

 ## Usage

-1) Rename `bq` to the project's name in all files and folders
+1) Rename `qc` to the project's name in all files and folders

 ## License